digital-clinical-safety-alliance/dcb0129-mkdocs-template/{{cookiecutter.__project_slug}}-clinical-safety-management-file/security.md

 ### GitHub Repository

-* Login to the GitHub organisation is restricted to specific authorised users, who are in the RCPCH Developer Team, who are all required to use **two-factor authentication** (username + password + another factor such as Google Authenticator).

 * 'Pushes' of new code to the GitHub repositories are authenticated using **SSH Keys** which are secure, long, cryptographic tokens held on the computers used to develop the growth charts.
 Use of the token requires a further password, so possession of the computer alone is not enough to use the computer's SSH key to make a push of unauthorised code to GitHub.

 * **Signed Commits** - Git commits of code are ['signed' using GPG](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) (Gnu Privacy Guard - an open source implementation of the PGP protocol).
 This is a further attestation to the correct identity of the committer of the code.